FAQs

 At what age do you charge for a child entry?

 We charge from age 4-15.
-Children under fours are subject to free entry.
+Children under four are subject to free entry.

 Is the café free entry?